-COM 1010 - Composition and Critical Thinking I 03 COM 1020 - Composition and Critical Thinking II 03 HUM 3910 - Integrated Seminar 03 MTH 1010 - Quantitative Literacy 03 PSY 2050 - Self and Society 03 SOC 3050 - Personal, Civic, and Global Perspectives 03 • 4 additional General Education courses (12 semester hours) including: One higher-level math course (i.e. MTH 1070, 1120, 2750 or higher) 12 One Scientific Inquiry course
+- COM 1010 - Composition and Critical Thinking I 03 - COM 1020 - Composition and Critical Thinking II 03 - HUM 3910 - Integrated Seminar 03 - MTH 1010 - Quantitative Literacy 03 - PSY 2050 - Self and Society 03 - SOC 3050 - Personal, Civic, and Global Perspectives 03 4 ADDITIONAL GENERAL EDUCATION ELECTIVES - 12 HOURS 12

-Two General Education Electives: some programs may require a particular General Education courses.
+- One higher-level mathematics course (i.e. MTH 1070, 1120, 2750 or higher) - One Scientific Inquiry course - Two General Education Electives: some programs may require particular General Education courses

-All graduates must meet the general education competency requirements prior to graduation.
+All graduates must meet the General Education competency requirements prior to graduation.

-NOTE: While there are no specific general education requirements for certificate programs, general education courses may be required as part of a certificate as determined by the individual program.
+NOTE: While there are no specific General Education requirements for certificate programs, General Education courses may be required as part of a certificate as determined by the individual program.